robier/mock-global-php-functions/README.md

 This library was created after I saw implementation of Symfony's [ClockMock](https://github.com/symfony/symfony/blob/4.2/src/Symfony/Bridge/PhpUnit/ClockMock.php) component for mocking PHP native functions related to time.
-I was curious how to make a mechanism for mocking any PHP global function so I created this small library.
+I was curious how to make a mechanism for mocking any PHP global function, so I created this small library.

 This is achieved by [PHP's namespace fallback policy](http://php.net/manual/en/language.namespaces.fallback.php):